Audenshaw brick works - Just off Guide lane via Envile Street. The clay pits which ares now called

 May have been a dumping ground for Hooley hill cardboard box makers?

-replacement for Taylor lane which was included in the reservoir.
+built the road possibly as a replacement for Taylor lane which was included in its reservoir.

 Go back to Local history or my Homepage.